-CS-Direct creates a structure for your content in which that content is stored as objects called assets in the Content Server database.
-CS-Direct introduces the basic asset model in which there is one primary storage table in the database for each type of asset.
+CS-Direct provides a framework for your content, in which that content is stored as objects called assets in the Content Server database.
+The framework is called the basic asset model, which allows one primary storage table in the database for each type of asset.
+When assets are created from an asset type, they can be associated with other assets, but they cannot inherit each other's properties.
+Thus, only flat data structures are possible with the basic asset model.